 Share-based compensation expense recognized during the current period is based on the value of the portion of share-based payment awards that is ultimately expected to vest.
 SFAS 123(R) requires forfeitures to be estimated at the time of grant in order to estimate the amount of share-based awards that will ultimately vest.
 The forfeiture rate is based on historical rates.
 Share-based compensation expense recognized in the Company's Statements of Operations for the first quarter of 2006 includes (i) compensation expense for share-based payment awards granted prior to, but not yet vested as of December 31, 2005, based on the grant-date fair value estimated in accordance with the pro forma provisions of SFAS 123 and (ii) compensation expense for the share-based payment awards granted subsequent to December 31, 2005, based on the grant-date fair value estimated in accordance with the provisions of SFAS 123(R).
-The Company utilizes the Black-Scholes options pricing model for the valuation of share-based bayer.
-Lis also reasonably likely that the variables used in the Black Scholes option pricing model will change in the future and impact future compensation expense.
-It is also reasonably likely that the variables used in the Black Scholes option pricing model will change in the future and impact the fair value of future options at the grant date requires mese.
+The Company utilizes the Black-Scholes options pricing model for the valuation of share-based awards.
+Determining the fair value of these awards at the grant date requires judgment.
+It is reasonably likely that forfeiture rates will change in the future and impact future compensation expense.
+It is also reasonably likely that torfeiture options at the grant date and future compensation expense.